Published on ADDitudeMag.com

 Omega-3s: Optimum Dose and Form

-The two main omega-3 fatty acids contained in supplements
+The two main omega-3 fatty acids

 are EPA and DHA.
 It appears that most benefits are derived from supplements that